-When a ticket produces either of these response messages, you should proceed to seat the ticketholder.
+When a ticket produces either the "OK" or "Ticket already recorded" responses, you should proceed to seat the ticketholder.
 However, any other response message, aside from these two, indicates a problem with the ticket.
-Generally, your reaction to a problem ticket should be to direct the ticket-holder back to the box office to resolve it, but a full guide to scanner responses is included in the appendices.
+You should politely direct the ticketholder to the box office to resolve it, but a full guide to scanner responses is included in the appendices.